 - Bipolar disorder and Schizophrenia: Bipolar disorder and Schizophrenia may be difficult to distinguish for individuals with autism because the disorders also show cycling inflated and deflated moods that are unconnected to life experiences.

 There are therapeutic approaches that focus on mental health issues in individuals with autism.
 Unfortunately, there is little research that takes an existing autism diagnosis into account.
-Many clinicians prescribed medications “off-label” meaning that medications become used in a different manner that what is approved by the Food and Drug Administration (FDA)-because of limitations of autism diagnosis and FDA approval.
-Also, some members of the medical community believe that mental illness warrants a separate treatment from autism.
+Many clinicians prescribed medications “off-label.”
+Off-label means that medications are used differently than what is approved by the Food and Drug Administration (FDA) Also, some members of the medical community believe that mental illness warrants a separate treatment from autism.

 Beth Yurman, a licensed psychologist at Spectrum Services in New York City, says “The big misconception is that symptoms of mental health disorders are just parts of person’s autism.”
 She adds “Some people think these issues are just part of the disability that they cannot treat or change.”
 Fortunately, there are researchers out there who are working their best to sort out autism symptoms from mental illness symptoms.

-Psychologists Leslie Deprey and Sally Ozonoff note in Assessment of Autism Spectrum Disorders, that “although differential diagnosis is difficult, it is essential, as treatment of the [autism] symptoms alone will usually not result in improvement in the other behavioral or emotional problems that exist.
+Leslie Deprey and Sally Ozonoff, psychologists, note in Assessment of Autism Spectrum Disorders, that “although the differential diagnosis is difficult, it is essential, as treatment of the [autism] symptoms alone will usually not result in improvement in the other behavioral or emotional problems that exist.
 Undertreatment or partial treatment can result in significant functional impairment.”

 Yurman adds a combination of Cognitive Behavioral Therapy (CBT) and medication can help many people co-diagnosed with autism and mental health issues.
 CBT may help individuals with autism become aware of their maladaptive behaviors and medication may alter mood and curb impulses.